TashfeenRao/stay-in-touch/README.md

 * User can add friends
 * User can send/cancel friend request
 * User can write post
-* User can like/comment on post
+* User can like/comment on the post

 ## How To Use